martinring/thesis/src/2-Pre-Deployment.md

 In this chapter we will present a framework which aims at meeting these challenges.
-The framework provides a uniform management of specifications in these languages at a syntactic level, a semantics to relate their meaning (as far as possible) by a notion of refinement, and a comprehensive change management across all levels.
+The framework provides a uniform management of specifications in these languages at a syntactic level, semantics to relate their meaning (as far as possible) by a notion of refinement, and a comprehensive change management across all levels.
 We have implemented the framework in a prototype of the *Change Impact Analysis and Control Tool* ([ChImpAnC]{style=font-variant:small-caps}) to